Technologicat/unpythonic/README.md

 To terminate the loop early, just ``return`` your final result normally, like in ``@looped``.
 (It can be anything, does not need to be ``acc``.)

-Multiple input iterables work somewhat like in Python's ``for``, except any tuple unpacking must be performed inside the body:
+Multiple input iterables work somewhat like in Python's ``for``, except any sequence unpacking must be performed inside the body:

 ```python
 @looped_over(zip((1, 2, 3), ('a', 'b', 'c')), acc=())